Most images are digital from my Fuji X-E1 digital camera.

 Travels on the Mother Road, Route 66: Part 10a, Return to Kasha-Katuwe Tent Rocks National Monument, New Mexico

 New Mexico Bureau of Geology & Mineral Resources.

-Photographs taken with a Yashica Electro 35CC camera (with 35mm f/1.8 Color-Yashinon lens) using Kodak BW400CN film.
+I took these photographs with my Yashica Electro 35CC camera (with 35mm f/1.8 Color-Yashinon lens) using Kodak BW400CN film.
 I scanned the negatives with a Plustek 7600i scanner.
 Note, in the 1970s, the word "color" was applied to all sorts of optics to demonstrate that they were so superior, you could use them for color film.
-Today the marketers would use the word "digital" instead.
+Wow.
+Today, the marketers would use the word "digital" instead.
 Or maybe they would use "nano."

 Saturday, October 7, 2017